FusionAuth/fusionauth-site/site/_posts/2021-04-01-fusionauth-introduces-simplepass.md

 The FusionAuth R&D team, with decades of experience in security and software development, saw a clear market opportunity and went to work.

 "The feature is remarkably simple" said CTO Daniel DeGroff.
-"We ask the user for their email address, and then we show them their password.
-We literally show the user their plain text password.
-We even enter the characters if they don't have a keyboard handy."
+"Rather than asking the user for their email address AND password on the FusionAuth login page, now we just ask them for their email.
+Once they type that in, FusionAuth tells them what their password is!
+It's that simple."

-"After completing the initial prototype we looked at each other and said 'Holy $@%!, I can't believe nobody thought of this before'.
+DeGroff continued: "We just store their plain-text password in the FusionAuth database, retrieve it, and show them!
+Plus, we can even type their password in for them if they don't know how to copy and paste.
+After completing the initial prototype we looked at each other and said 'Holy $@%!, I can't believe nobody thought of this before'.
 I'll never forget it."

 Understandably proud of the team and their recent breakthrough, DeGroff confidently added "We're disrupting passwords.
 I don't even know what that means, but I'm pretty sure that is what is happening."